Which EU directives applied to medical devices before 2022?

 The new regulation (2017/746) defines an in vitro diagnostic agent (IVD) as: "medical device used as a reagent, reagent product, calibrator, control material, kit, instrument, apparatus, software or system - individually or in conjunction with each other - by the manufacturer for in vitro testing of samples originating from the human body, including blood and tissue donations, is intended and is intended solely or primarily to provide information on one or more of the following

-3. on the predisposition to a particular health condition or disease,
+- Predisposition to a particular health condition or disease

-5. about the expected effect of treatment or the likely reactions to it
+- Expected effect of treatment or likely reactions to it,

 Examples of IVDs are: